Mexico - Country Commercial Guide

 Safety

 Civil Protection.
 Civil protection is constrained by government budgets and policy, making this segment a less dynamic market than might otherwise be assumed.
 However, regular earthquakes and seasonal hurricanes remind authorities, organizations, and citizens about the importance of effective emergency preparedness and response plans.
-The most common types of accidents and natural disasters in Mexico are earthquakes, volcanic explosions, gas explosions, fires, floods, and hurricanes.
-Emergency and first-aid kits are part of the regular equipment acquired by many organizations to be prepared, as well as conduct of regular emergency drills.
-With the COVID-19 emergency, the Secretariat of Health (Secretaría de Salud or SSA) has been the leading federal agency to coordinate government planning.
+The most common types of accidents and natural disasters in Mexico are earthquakes, volcanic eruptions, gas explosions, fires, floods, and hurricanes.
+Emergency and first-aid kits are part of the regular equipment acquired by many organizations to be prepared, as well as regular emergency drills.
 However, the national emergency defense plan, known as DN-III, gives overall control for managing facilities, supply logistics, and planning to the Secretariat of National Defense (Secretaría de la Defensa Nacional or SEDENA) and Secretariat of the Navy (Secretaría de la Marina or SEMAR), like the role the U.S. Federal Emergency Management Agency (FEMA) plays in the United States.

-The federal program for all disaster response, including natural disasters, falls under SEDENA Plan DN-III, so this market sub-segment is part of the overall defense budget (USD 4.8 billion in 2020 only for SEDENA).
+Plan DN-III is part of the overall defense budget (USD 6.2 billion in 2023 for SEDENA).
 On the civilian side, firefighters, civil rescue organizations, and the Mexican Red Cross generally depend on grants and donations for equipment and assets, rather than government budgets.
-Recently, the Federal Government and state authorities have reinforced civil protection units.
-Coordination among rescue groups and governments has improved, civil protection is attaining wider coverage, and protection plans are known better by citizens.
+Recently, the federal government and state authorities have reinforced civil protection units.
+Coordination among rescue groups and governments has improved, civil protection is attaining wider coverage, and protection plans are better understood by citizens.

-There is also need to increase expenditures on residential and corporate fire prevention.
+There is also a need for increasing expenditure on residential and corporate fire prevention.
 Although building construction standards imply solid fire safety rules, Mexico has had fire-related incidents due to human errors.
-Firefighters in Mexico received better wages in 2019 versus prior years, but in some small communities, they continue to work on a volunteer basis.
-The Mexican Firefighters Association estimates that there are 14,250 firefighters nationwide (2019), but only 45 percent receive a salary.
-In Mexico City the number of firefighters is still small for the size of the city (around 1,900 firefighters in 2019).
+Firefighters in Mexico received better wages in 2022 versus prior years, but in some small communities they continue to work on a volunteer basis.
+The Government of Mexico estimates that there are 27,200 firefighters nationwide in 2023, with over five thousand who do not receive a salary.
+In Mexico City the number of firefighters is still relatively small for the size of the city (around 1,200 firefighters in 2022).

 At the same time, Mexico is moving towards better public safety communications and warning technologies.
-Five years ago, Mexico completed the implementation of a national 911 emergency number system.
+Six years ago, Mexico completed the implementation of a national 911 emergency number system.
 Responses to medical, security, rescue, and fire emergencies are timelier, and citizens have been more responsible for using such lines for real situations.
-The “Alerta Amber” program based on the U.S. Amber Alert system receives and broadcasts reports of missing children.
-Media channels broadcast the alerts, and the program has successfully located lost children and missing women.
+The “Alerta Amber” program, based on the United States’ Amber Alert system, receives and broadcasts reports of missing children.
+Media channels broadcast the alerts and the program has successfully located over 850 lost children and missing men and women (2021).
 Some opportunities exist at state levels for monitoring and emergency response technologies.
 However, not all Mexican states have fully equipped command, control, and communications centers.
 Some states have created command centers to improve police response times and security surveillance.
-The Mexico City C5 continues expanding its security cameras coverage (from 15,000 to 80.000 by the end of 2022).
+The Mexico City C5 system continues expanding its security cameras coverage (from 15,000 to 80,000 by the end of 2022).
 In very high crime areas, it has installed more security towers with panic buttons under the program Mi Calle.
 Another similar program for small businesses is called Mi Negocio.

 Business opportunities are mainly in medium-sized and large urban areas, and potential suppliers should prepare an effective market entry strategy.
 This strategy should keep local and foreign competitors in mind, address changing consumer preferences and concerns, and make complete after-sales service available.
-U.S. security products generally have a good market reputation, and end-users are familiar with U.S. brands and market trends, but other large foreign firms provide tough competition.
+United States security products generally have a good market reputation, and end users are familiar with U.S. brands and market trends, but there is a lot of foreign competition.
 Potential suppliers should become familiar with Mexico’s geographic markets by visiting and attending commercial events around the country.
 After-market service and system warranties can make a difference in gaining an advantage over other suppliers.
-Suppliers should also consider how mobile security applications are impacting buying habits and modifying end-user expectations and demand.
+Suppliers should also consider how mobile security applications are impacting buying habits and modifying end user expectations and demand.

-We envision significant increases in consumption of personal protection products, alarms, CCTV, residential protection solutions, physical protection, electronic security devices, and new digital solutions and apps.
-CCTVs and video surveillance systems for residential, government, commercial, and industrial use are some of the most purchased goods in the security/safety sector, as well as physical electronic security products.
+We envision significant increases in consumption of personal protection equipment, alarms, CCTV, residential protection solutions, physical protection, electronic security devices, and new digital solutions and apps.
+CCTVs and video-surveillance systems for residential, government, commercial, and industrial use are some of the most purchased goods in the security/safety sector, as well as physical electronic security products.
 Security solutions, such as GPS and more sophisticated tracking systems for transport logistics, will remain popular to reduce cargo theft, track assets, and aid rapid responses to threats.
-We anticipate government purchases will continue through 2021 for body protection and anti-riot equipment, firearms, ammunition, CCTV, transportation and communication equipment, and a range of military equipment.
-Spending on consumable products will continue.

 In specific applications, such as employee ID systems, we see rapid movement to integrated biometrics instead of standard physical credentials and basic smart card applications.
 Mexico City and many medium-sized cities have installed access control systems and surveillance cameras in many public spaces.
-In addition, personal protection and private security services continue to expand among corporate and government end-users.
-The private sector continues to increase its investments in safety and security products and services to protect assets.
-Budgets regularly include planned expenses, such as contracting new private security services and training, related to safety and security purchases.
+In addition, personal protection and private security services continue to expand among corporate and government end users.
+Budgets regularly include planned expenses, such as contracting new private security services and training related to safety and security purchases.

 Security